JohnMiltonHacks/telegram-scraper/README.md

     $ git clone https://github.com/JohnMiltonHacks/telegram-scraper
     $ cd telegram-scraper
     $ python3 2021.2.py
+           Or
     $ python3 2021.1.py
-   ° 2021.2 version is for multi client one who having multiple api and phone numbers(this version still in developement)
+   ° 2021.2 version is for multi client one who having multiple api and phone numbers(this version still in developement, you are beta tester for this version🤗)
    • now enter the api_id and api_hash and your phone number in the format +(country code)xxxxxxxxxxx
    • now enter the received login code from the telegram
    • now select the group to scrape members